ClemensElflein/openmower.de/content/en/docs/software-setup/record-a-map/_index.md

 ### Save Area
 ![Save Area](save_mowing_area.jpg)

 If you are happy with your recording, you can save the area.
 In order to do this, click the **Finish Area** button.
 A dialog will appear asking if you want to save the area as mowing or navigation area.
-Alternatively you can also discard the recording.
+Alternatively, you can also discard the recording.

 As soon as the area is saved, the area will turn solid.
 Mowing areas will be displayed in green, navigation areas will be shown in white.